Community Standards and Student Conduct Q & A

 WHERE IS THE COMPLETE STUDENT CODE OF CONDUCT?

 The complete Student Code of Conduct is located online.
-It can be viewed by clicking here or contacting the Office of Student Conduct at (908) 737-5240.
+It can be viewed by clicking here or contacting the Office of Student Accountability, Standards and Education at (908) 737-5240.